ppenzin/reactive-example/README.md

 Example of event-driven system using Vagrant and a stack of Apache technologies

-Note: to make sure that guest additions are up to date with VirtualBox version run vagrant gem install vagrant-vbguest

 # Roadmap
 * In flight:
   1. Set up Kafka zookeper cluster